mohammadeusuf/LearningJournal/Learning Journal Week 4.md

 Learning Activities & Resources:
 I began by researching various options for setting up a local development environment and deploying local sites to production.
-Instead of Docker/Vagrant, I decided to use XAMMP to setup a virtual machine to host my site locally.
+I decided to use XAMMP to setup a virtual machine to host my site locally.
 To gain a better understanding of setting up a local development environment and deploying sites, I watched several YouTube tutorials.
 In addition to YouTube tutorials, I enrolled in courses on LinkedIn
 Learning.
 Those courses provided valuable insights into advanced topics such as site customization, SEO optimization, security, and troubleshooting.
 Some useful Links: https://www.youtube.com/watch?v=XkKadPcPFT4&t=6s&ab_channel=GeekyScript
                    https://www.linkedin.com/learning/wordpress-everything-about-plugins/everything-about-wordpress-plugins?u=2223545